 MR. JAMES EARNER

-Mr. Earner is in his third year as Leo’s Business Manager, after 25 years in corporate accounting and finance with PepsiCo and Pepsi America.
+Mr. Earner has been Leo’s Business Manager since 2012, after 25 years in corporate accounting and finance with PepsiCo and Pepsi America.
 A graduate of Brother Rice High School, Mr. Earner earned a degree in finance and accounting from Northern Illinois University and an MBA from St. Xavier University.
 His father, Gene Earner, is a member of the Leo High School Hall of Fame and a Man of the Year honoree by the Leo Alumni Association.
 Six Earner brothers attended Leo.